Warne, North Carolina: Media

 Warne is served by 11 local radio stations.
 WCVP-AM (600), WCNG-FM (102.7), and WKRK-AM (1320) are based in Murphy, North Carolina.
 WACF-FM (95.1) and WYHG-AM (770) are based in Young Harris, Georgia.
 WCVP-FM (95.9) is based in Robbinsville; WGHC-AM (1400) is based in Clayton, Georgia; and WFSC-AM (1050), WPFJ-AM (1480), WFQS-FM (91.3), and WNCC (96.7) are based in Franklin, North Carolina.

-The most important newspaper in Clay County is the Clay County Progress, which, in addition to Clay County, covers Cherokee County, North Carolina and Towns County, Georgia.
-Two other notable newspapers are the Cherokee Scout and the Towns County Herald.
+Clay County's newspaper is the Clay County Progress.
+Two other nearby newspapers are the Cherokee Scout and the Towns County Herald.

 Infrastructure

 Transportation

 Warne sits on Old Hwy 64, which connects Hayesville to the northeast and Brasstown to the northwest.
 Young Harris Road connects Warne to State Road 515 in Young Harris, Georgia.

 Western Carolina Regional Airport (ICAO: KRHP, FAA LID: RHP), known locally as the Murphy Airport, Andrews Airport, or Murphy-Andrews Airport, is located approximately 20 mi north of Warne between the towns of Andrews and Murphy.

 Blairsville Airport (ICAO: KDZJ, FAA LID: DZJ, formerly 46A) lies approximately 16.8 mi southwest of Warne, near Blairsville, Georgia.